pflanze/cj50/doc-output/cj50/gen/Option.h.md

 This macro creates a type name for an `Option` specific for the given type name `T`.

-Implementation wise, it simply concatenates `Option_` and the given type name.
-For this reason, the type name `T` must not contain spaces, e.g. `unsigned int` would not work and a typedef like `uint` has to be used instead.
+Implementation wise, it simply concatenates `ref_` and the given type name.
+For this reason, the type name `T` must not contain spaces or `*`, e.g. `unsigned int` would not work and a typedef like `uint` has to be used instead.
+For handling references, see the `ref(T)` type generator.

 ## GENERATE_Option {#three_GENERATE_Option}